How to Participate in the ATIPPA Review Process

 • The Committee may ask you questions.

-• If you are unable to answer a question, then you may provide that information to the Committee in writing as soon as possible after the hearing.
+• If you are unable to answer a question, then you may provide that information to the Committee in writing as soon as possible after the hearing and may be given a deadline to provide the same.

 • Keep in mind that the information you provide at a public hearing is public information.
 We would ask that you respect the privacy of other individuals in your public presentation.